kit-matthewson/mimir/README.md

 This project is a Rust implementation of Mini-Prolog, completed for a Computer Science dissertation at the University of Exeter.
 Project documentation is hosted [here](https://kit-matthewson.github.io/mimir).

+This repository also includes, under the `report` directory, the project report written in [Typst](https://typst.app/).

 ## Scope
 Mimir implements Mini-Prolog, a simplified version of Prolog from [Kyle Dewey and Ben Hardekopf](https://kyledewey.github.io/cs162w15/handouts/handout7-miniprolog.pdf).